MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 *  `Windows.System.UserProfile` <!-- why add Windows.System.UserProfile? -->
 *  `Windows.Globalization.Language`

-Later, when the sample app is running, you'll call these API items from the **Console** of DevTools, to demonstrate that these specified host-side API items can be called from web-side code.
+Later, when the sample app is running, you'll call these API items from the DevTools Console, to demonstrate that these specified host-side API items can be called from web-side code.

 In this walkthrough, specify two `Windows` namespaces, as follows: